 The strotra says, The Guru (dispeller of darkness) is Brahma (the creator); the Guru is Vishnu (the sustainer); the Gurudeva is Maheswara (the destroyer); the Guru is Verily the Para-Brahman (ultimate consciousness); Salutations to that Guru.

 Guru is the source of all knowledge.
 In Hindu dharma, Guru or the supreme teacher is given the greatest importance since he is the one who shows the path to the divine.
 The mother shows the child who is its father, the father shows the child who is its Guru, and the Guru shows the child who is God.
-The Sanatana Dharma gives a paramount importance to Guru.
-Thus, this is a powerful mantra to chant for a deep meditation.
+The Sanatana Dharma gives paramount importance to Guru.
+Thus, this is a powerful mantra to chant for deep meditation.

 3. Gayatri Mantra